takeshimiao/aws-cicd/README.md

 Go to [S3 console](https://s3.console.aws.amazon.com/s3/home?region=us-east-1) and delete bucket: `*-cicd-test`

+3. Delete ECR repository (optional)

+If you are running handson#3, it will build a docker image and push to ECR repository.
+Pls delete the ECR repository before you go next step.

+Go to [ECR console](https://console.aws.amazon.com/ecr/repositories?region=us-east-1) and delete bucket: `*-repo`

-3. Delete CodePipeline CloudFormation stack
+4. Delete CodePipeline CloudFormation stack

-Go to [CloudFormation console](https://console.aws.amazon.com/cloudformation/home?region=us-east-1) and delete CodePipeline stack (The stack name was given by you at first place).
+Go to [CloudFormation console](https://console.aws.amazon.com/cloudformation/home?region=us-east-1) and delete CodePipeline stack (The stack name was given by you at beginning).

 # Tips